sakshi-wd/FileHandlingUtility/README.md

 4. Menu-Driven Interface
-The program runs in a loop and presents the user with a menu:
+The program runs in a loop and presents the user with a menu: a.Read a file b.Write to a file c.Modify a file d.Exit
---Read a file
---Write to a file
---Modify a file
---Exit
 Each option is handled using a switch statement, and user input is taken via Java's Scanner class.

 # Code Structure